superruzafa/visual-scala-reference/_functions/takeWhile.md

 }
 ~~~

-`takeWhile` creates a collection containing the largest prefix of elements that
-satisfy a predicate `p`.
+`dropWhile` creates a collection by keeping the longest prefix of elements that satisfy a predicate `p` and discarding the rest.

-This functions _stops_ taking elements as soon as one of them does not satisfy
-`p`, it doesn't matter if later elements satisfy `p` again.

-If all elements satisfy `p` then the collection is returned untouched.
-If the
-first element does not satisfy `p` an empty collection is returned.

 <figure class="diagram">
   <img src="images/takeWhile.svg" alt="takeWhile function">